otrv4/otrv4/otrv4.md

 1. At this point, the interactive DAKE is complete for Bob, but he has to correctly setup the double ratchet logarithm:
-   * Receives the "heartbeat" message that advertizes the new public keys from Alice.
-Note that he will perform a new DH ratchet for this first message.
+   * Receives the "heartbeat" message that advertises the new public keys from Alice.
+He retrieves the new advertised public keys.
    * In the case that he immediately receives a data message:
      * Follows what is defined in the
        [When you receive a Data Message](#when-you-receive-a-data-message)